All Episodes

 The police officers have a target on their back.

-But when they die in the line of duty, I promise you, the Tunnel to Towers Foundation are going to be there for every single one of them that leave behind a young family.
+But when they die in the line of duty, I promise you, the Tunnels and Towers Foundation, they're going to be there for every single one of them that leave behind a young family.

 We're going to make sure that they have a mortgage-free home.

-You've come up with a way to do it that is extremely unique, and that is you're you're asking people now.
+You've come up with a way to do it that is extremely unique.

-Some people can give more, maybe give a big donation, but you're asking everybody that, for example, was listening to us now.
+Now, some people can give more, maybe give a big donation, but you're asking everybody that, for example, is listening to us now.

 We're on 700 stations.

-And if they could just give up two Starbucks a month, that's eleven bucks.
+And if they could just give up two Starbucks a month, that's $11.

 And if everybody just contributed, we'd be able to take care of every single family in need.